MRiDeb/Coupon/README.md

 # Coupon example assignment

-Will a customer accept the coupon?
+Will a Customer Accept the Coupon?

-Customers are of different types, single, married, with kids, different age groups, income level and profession.
-Then are their habits, how many time they eat out and go to bar etc.
+Customers come in various types—single, married, with kids, and belonging to different age groups, income levels, and professions.
+Additionally, their habits, such as how often they eat out or visit bars, influence their coupon usage.

-First let see which type uses the coupon more and what kind of coupon.
+Let’s first examine which types of customers use coupons more frequently and the kinds of coupons they prefer.

 By Age:  ![ByAge](https://github.com/user-attachments/assets/a0e32935-5dd2-4606-ad03-a0f9f1f0a263)